mars-project/meps/mep-0002-simplify-data-structure.md

         super().__init__(*args, **kwargs)
 ```

-We also constructed a `TensorChunkData`:
+We constructed a `TensorChunkData`:

 ![mep-0002_09](https://user-images.githubusercontent.com/5388750/231441728-af08d374-d327-45c0-803d-c611f4dda7ad.png)

 The cost is about 2.81e-06s, which is reduced by **20.8%**.

-There is another point to reduce time-consuming effect of **5**.
+There is another way to alleviate time-consuming effect of **5**.

 Firstly, we define a `TensorChunk`: